Phrasal Verbs Related to Appearance (with Meanings & Examples)

 Show off

-Meaning: to display something proudly or to attract attention, often in a boastful way.
+Meaning: to display something proudly, sometimes in a boastful way

-• He always shows off his expensive watch and designer clothes when he’s at parties.
+He loves showing off his designer trainers at parties.

 Stand out